dliw/fpCEF3/Readme.md

 Chromium Embedded Framework for Free Pascal

-It is still in an early state, expect crashes, exceptions and other bad things...

 ## How to get started on
 #### [Windows]
 Download CEF3 from [here][1] and copy all .dll files from either `Debug` or `Release` to the directory your .exe is / will be in.